brijesh-py/computer-science-engineering/FCIT.md

+## What is a Computer?

+ - A computer system is a basic and functional computer that includes all the hardware and software that are required to make it functional for the user.
+It is an electronic device that accepts the data as input, processes the data in a pre-determined way and then communicates the result as output on the screen.
+CPU which stands for Central Processing Unit is the brain of the computer.
+It is an electronic circuit within a computer that executes instructions that make up a computer program.
+Various blocks of CPU are-

+- It carries out the operations of arithmetic and logical expressions.
+- The timing and Control Unit controls the entire operation being performed on the computer system.
+- The register is a very small amount of very fast memory that is built into the CPU in order to store the current data and instructions that are being performed by the CPU.
+- Unit is the storage unit of the computer system which is used to store the program statement and data.
+- Input and Output unit sends and receives data to display it to the user.

 ## Generations of Computers

 Computers have evolved over different generations, each marked by significant advancements in technology.
 The generations of computers are generally classified as follows: